 Illinois is home to a 300-mile stretch of The Mother Road.
 The official “Begin Route 66” sign is in downtown Chicago, on the northwest corner of Adams St. and Michigan Avenue (across from the Art Institute of Chicago).
 If you’re doing the trip in reverse, the “End Route 66” is one block south, on Michigan and Jackson.
 Begin with a pre-trip stay at the Palmer House a Hilton Hotel to ensure you’re well-rested for the road—this historic hotel just steps from the start of Route 66 is the longest-continually operating hotel in North America, and boasts an opulent, frescoed lobby.

-One notable stop heading southwest is the Illinois Route 66 Hall of Fame and Museum in Pontiac, which is filled with interesting memorabilia, including a photo op with the world’s largest Route 66 shield mural, (one of the 10 must-stop attractions for the best Route 66 road trip.
+One notable stop heading southwest is the Illinois Route 66 Hall of Fame and Museum in Pontiac, which is filled with interesting memorabilia, including a photo op with the world’s largest Route 66 shield mural, (a must-stop attraction for the best Route 66 road trip).
 Continuing on, stop in Wilmington at The Launching Pad, a historic Route 66 diner where you can take a selfie with Gemini Giant, a 30-foot tall statue named after the Gemini Space Program.
 Be sure to work up an appetite heading into Springfield, because the Cozy Dog Drive-In is still serving up the same batter recipe on their Cozy Dogs (aka, corn dogs) that was created back in 1946 and introduced at the Illinois State Fair that same year.
 “This is where the hot dog on a stick was invented,” says Conkle.
 Spend the night in Springfield, at the Route 66 Hotel & Conference Center, and look for the Route 66 touches throughout the property.